 Blue Star Capital is an investment Company with a focus on new technologies.
 The Company focuses on businesses that have the capacity for substantial growth and increase in value.
-Blue Star Capital’s geographical focus is predominately UK companies but the Board will also consider investments in Mainland Europe.
+Blue Star Capital’s geographical focus is predominately UK companies but the Board will also consider investments globally.
 The Company can take positions in investee companies by way of equity, debt or convertible or hybrid securities.
 The Company is subject to the UK City Code on Takeovers and Mergers.

 SatoshiPay is developing a two-way payment platform, which enables online content providers to monetise their digital content through the acceptance of nanopayments.
 Using the SatoshiPay platform, online media companies are able to process nanopayments of EUR0.05 (5c) or less with minimal transaction fees.
 SatoshiPay technology can also process payments greater than 5c, but the company believes the real technical innovation is in relation to nanopayments, in some cases being less than 1c.
 SatoshiPay is based on blockchain technology.

 DTL is a Gibraltar based investing company.
 DTL has five current investments, the most important of which are its 8% stake in Nektan plc, a leading international B2B mobile gaming company and 10% of Freeformers which helps companies fulfil the employee aspects of their digital strategies and a 1.8% shareholding in Booking bug which has developed a market leading software platform to manage online bookings and appointments.